rednir/wow2/COMMANDS.md

 ## Developer
  - `!wow dev load-guild-data`
+     - Loads guild data from file to memory, discarding any unsaved changes.

  - `!wow dev save-guild-data [optional:ALSOEXIT]`
+     - Save guild data from memory to file, optionally stopping the bot.

  - `!wow dev set-status [MESSAGE] [STATUS]`
+     - Sets the 'playing' text and the status of the bot user.

  - `!wow dev run-test [optional:GROUP]`
+     - Runs a list of commands.

  - `!wow dev commands-list`
+     - Creates a COMMANDS.md file with a list of all commands.

  - `!wow dev throw`
+     - Throws an unhandled exception.